alpaylan/FHE-Key-Value-Store/README.md

 The circuit implementation functions are used to implement the key-value store circuits.
 Circuits are implemented using the set of operations supported by the library, and the lookup table defined above.

-For more details, reader is advised to read the commented operation to not clutter this tutorial.
-The commented operation can be found in the `KVStore_commented.py` file.
+For more details, reader is advised to read the commented operation or follow the detailed interactive tutorial at the `Tutorial.ipynb` file to not clutter this tutorial.
+The commented code can be found in the `KVStore_commented.py` file.

 ### Defining The Database Interface